-- 16.12 If the supervisor is seeking to nominate a former member of the University staff as an external examiner, the nomination of either a second external or a second internal examiner should be considered as an additional safeguard.
-However, former members may not be appointed as an external examiner if they were in post in the University at the same time when the student was a student or member of staff of the University. - 16.13 An external examiner may not be employed by, or otherwise closely associated with, the University or one of its associate institutions, nor have been employed by the University or an associated institution during a period of three years prior to the examination. - 16.14 The external examiner should not have been cited as an academic referee on the student's original application and registration forms. - 16.15 The external examiner should not have collaborated with the student, or have provided significant support for the student in earlier research or that on which the thesis to be examined is based. - 16.16 The student must have no direct role in the nomination of examiners, but has the right and duty to draw to the attention of his/her supervisor and the HoR any matter that might militate against comprehensive and fair examination. - 16.17 The first supervisor of the student may act as an internal examiner only in exceptional circumstances.
-If the HoR is unable to nominate an internal examiner from within the University competent to examine the thesis approval of both the RDC and Brunel should be sought for the appointment of the student's first supervisor as internal examiner.
-In such cases a further external examiner should be appointed. - 16.18 It is the responsibility of the HoR or nominee to ensure that the mechanisms for the timely vetting of proposed examiners are in place and adhered to within the Faculty.
-This includes ensuring that details of nominated examiners are presented to the relevant committees. - 16.19 The nomination of the examiners is made on Brunel form HD/E1, which is completed by the first supervisor.
-The form and the CVs of the examiners should be submitted to the RU for approval by Brunel at least four weeks, and not normally more than three months before the examination of the thesis. - 16.20 The RU will submit the completed HD/E1 and the examiners' CVs to Brunel. - 16.21 After approval of the examiners by Brunel, the RU will advise the Main Supervisor that the examination can proceed. - 16.22 Examiners must, on no account, have any contact with the student before examination of the thesis. - 16.23 An examiner who, after appointment, is unable to serve should inform RU as soon as practicable and should subsequently submit a formal letter of resignation. - 16.24 If it is not possible to comply with any of the above requirements, the supervisor or the HoR the RU for advice on how to proceed.
+- 15.13 An External Examiner may not be employed by, or otherwise closely associated with, the University or one of its associate institutions, nor have been employed by the University or an associated institution during a period of three years prior to the examination. - 15.14 The External Examiner should not have been cited as an academic referee on the student's original application and registration forms. - 15.15 The External Examiner should not have collaborated with the student, or have provided significant support for the student in earlier research or that on which the thesis to be examined is based. - 15.16 The student must have no direct role in the nomination of examiners, but has the right and duty to draw to the attention of his/her supervisor and the HoR any matter that might militate against comprehensive and fair examination. - 15.17 It is the responsibility of the HoR or nominee to ensure that the mechanisms for the timely vetting of proposed examiners are in place and adhered to within the School.
+This includes ensuring that details of nominated examiners are presented to the relevant committees. - 15.18 Examiners will normally be given a minimum of six weeks to read the thesis, therefore the estimated examination date should reflect this. - 15.19 After approval of the examiners by Coventry, the RU will advise the Main Supervisor that the examination can proceed. - 15.20 Examiners must, on no account, have any contact with the student before examination of the thesis. - 15.21 An examiner who, after appointment, is unable to serve should inform RU as soon as practicable and should subsequently submit a formal letter of resignation. - 15.22 If it is not possible to comply with any of the above requirements, the supervisor or the HRDP the RU for advice on how to proceed. - 15.23 No person who is registered for a higher degree, whether of the University or of any other university or institution of higher education, may be appointed to act as an examiner. - 15.24 Any individual currently appointed as an Emeritus Professor or Honorary Research Fellow may undertake the role of Internal Examiner or Chair.

-17 Examination
+16 Examination